ibm-cloud-docs/assistant/deploy-web-chat.md

 1. Add custom fields to the Salesforce chat transcript layout.
 {: #deploy-web-chat-salesforce-add-custom-fields}

     This is a one-time task.
-If the fields already exist for your org, you can skip this step.
+If the fields already exist for your organization, you can skip this step.
     {: note}

     From the Salesforce **Setup>Object Manager>Chat Transcript>Fields & Relationships** page, create the following custom fields: